spine/spine.site/app/views/docs/models.md

 <% title "Models" %>

+One of the challenges with moving state to the client side is data management.
+Data management in stateful JavaScript applications is a completely different matter to how it's normally handled in conventional server side apps.
+There’s no request/response model, and you don’t have access to server-side variables.
+Instead, data is fetched remotely and stored temporarily on the client side.
+This has the advantage that data access is immediate, and users are rarely, if ever, left waiting for remote data to load.

+After the initial page load, remote data is stored locally in class structures called models.
 Models are the core to Spine, and absolutely critical to your applications.
-Models are where your application's data is stored, and where any logic associated with that data is kept.
+Not only do they store all the application's data, but they are also where any logic associated with that data is kept.

 Models should be de-coupled from the rest of your application, and completely independent.
-The data associated with models is stored in memory, but can be persisted with HTML5 Local Storage or Ajax.
+Model data can be persisted with [HTML5 Local Storage](<%= docs_path("models_local") %>) or [Ajax](<%= docs_path("models_ajax") %>).

 ##Implementation